cslucano/CalendarBundle/Resources/doc/index.md

 * This version of the bundle requires Symfony 2.3.x.
 * Also FOSUserBundle needs to be installed and configured beforehand.
 Please follow all steps described [here](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md).
+* The SgRruleBundle is part of SgCalendarBundle and must be installed.
 * Finally, Bootstrap 2.3 and FullCalendar 1.6 should be installed.

 Your composer.json should look like this: